tedawson/fruehlingsfest/listofevents.md

 #List of Fruehlingsfest Events

 ##Previously Held Events
-This is a list of events based on previous fests, arranged in approximate order of how commonly they've been held.
+This is a list of events based on previous fests, arranged in approximate order of how commonly they've been held. *Thoughts for changes are in italics.*

 ###Goethe Bowl
 "College Bowl" style cultural triva. *Could we update to have first round pub-quiz style?*